-Get ready for an amazing underground adventure in a lava tube, which were formed over 2000 years ago.
-I went down inside for an amazing adventure and at the end of the trek I found some paintings on the walls of the cave, which haven’t been disclosed anywhere, as far as my research tells me.
+Get ready for an amazing underground adventure in a lava tube, which was formed over 2000 years ago.
+I went down inside for an amazing adventure and at the end of the trek, I found some paintings on the walls of the cave, which haven’t been disclosed anywhere, as far as my research tells me.

 This is pretty bad for a government agency.
-You clearly see where the money get’s spend.
-I didn’t know if there was a pay station at the parking lot.
+You clearly see where the money gets spent.
+I didn’t know if there was a pay station in the parking lot.
 That’s why I decided to buy the ePass.
-I can only recommend to go with the self-pay station at the parking lot.
+I can only recommend going with the self-pay station at the parking lot.
 You will also have to pay if you park at the overflow parking lot.
-During the winter time you need a Sno-Park Pass.
+During the winter time, you need a Sno-Park Pass.

 A short list of gear you should bring: